How to Customize the My Account Page in WooCommerce

 However, in most cases, the my account <nav> element has a float:left CSS property.
 Because of this, you need to carefully check how your menu looks after adding the code and make adjustments accordingly.

-How to get woocommerce My account page link
+How to get WooCommerce My account page link

 If you need to link to the my account page from a different section of your WooCOmmerce store or you want to include it in your email template, you can get the WooCommerce my-account URL as below